danyaberezun/KEEPs/README.md

 }
 ```

-The current implementation that collects such statements only for variables (as temporal values are not eligible for smart casts) making last three examples ill-typed.
+The current implementation that collects such statements only for variables
+(as temporary values are not eligible for smart casts)
+is making the last three examples ill-typed.
-But since temporal values are outfiltered on the very last stage, we can easily collect these statements for any values.
+But since temporary values are outfiltered at the very last stage,
+we can easily collect these statements for any values.
 As a consequence, even the following case becomes well-typed.

 ```Kotlin